PAR 72 YARDAGE 7242 COURSE RATING 74.8 SLOPE RATING 128 PCC 0

 In 1932 The Open visited Prince’s for what would prove to be the first and only time.
 Gene Sarazen set a new scoring record for the Championship of 283 using his newly invented sand wedge.
 The present-day 27-hole layout is the result of a 1950 re-design following war-time damage to the original course which was redesigned and rebuilt by Sir Guy Campbell and John Morrison.

-Prince's Golf Club, located adjacent to Royal St George’s, the venue for The 149th Open.
-Qualifying in 2019 took place on the Shore/Dunes Course.
+Prince's Golf Club is located adjacent to Royal St George’s, the venue for The 149th Open.
+Qualifying in 2022 will take place on the Shore/Dunes Course.